kassrojas/practicing-express-js/README.md

 - `npm i` installs all necessary dependencies
 - `npm i --save-dev nodemon` installs nodemone as a dev dependency for ease of testing and updating
+- `npm run watch` starts the server at http://localhost:3001

 ## Future Developments